-Students enrolled in the minor will complete the following required courses.
-ENT 205 ENT 304 Innovation and Entrepreneurship Entrepreneurial Marketing 3
+Students enrolled in the minor will complete the following required courses in addition to the respective prerequisites.

+ENT 205 Innovation and Entrepreneurship 3 ENT 304 Entrepreneurial Marketing 3

-The students enrolled in the minor will complete any four of the following six elective courses in entrepreneurship.
+Students enrolled in the minor will complete any four of the following six elective courses in entrepreneurship.

+ENT 300 Foundations in Entrepreneurship I 3

+ENT 301 Foundations in Entrepreneurship II 3

+ENT 306 Entrepreneurial Finance 3

-• • Credits ENT 300 ENT 301 ENT 306 ENT 308 ENT 310 COM 435 Foundations in Entrepreneurship I Foundations in Entrepreneurship II Entrepreneurial Finance Business Growth and Renewal Strategies Entrepreneurship throughout the Caribbean Digital Entrepreneurship 3 3 3 3 3
+ENT 308 Business Growth and Renewal Strategies 3

+ENT 310 Entrepreneurship throughout the Caribbean 3

+COM 435 Digital Entrepreneurship 3

-D. Summary of total credit hour requirements
+Summary of total credit hour requirements:

-Non-business students must take a minimum of 3 hours in prerequisites and 18 hours of entrepreneurship course-work for a total of 21 hours beyond their bachelor degree.
-Business students must take an additional 18 hours of course-work beyond their bachelor degree.
+Non-business students must take a minimum of 18 hours of entrepreneurship coursework beyond their bachelor's degree, plus any required prerequisites for the courses listed above.
+Business students must take an additional 18 hours of coursework beyond their bachelor's degree.